mumuki/escualo.rb/README.md

 ### Simple local usage

 > It will execute escualo commands in localhost context, without requiring an ssh connection
+>
+> :warning: **Don't run escualo directly against your development machine**.
+Run it always against a virtualized environment or an fresh new production machine. :warning:

 ```bash
 escualo bootstrap